Asadora!: Plot

 Meanwhile, the monster emerges in Sagami Bay, one day before the start of the Olympics.
-Colonel Shissoji collects Asa from school to bring her to the airfield in preparation to face the monster.
+Colonel Jissoji collects Asa from school to bring her to the airfield in preparation to face the monster.
 Kasuga is unreachable after chasing a newspaper photographer away from the airfield, which results in an accident.
 Asa decides to fly the mission herself, but Nakaido insists on accompanying her so he can study the monster up close.
-Yoneko skips school to meet a talent agent but is secretly followed by Miyako.
+Yone skips school to meet the talent agent but is secretly followed by Miyako.

-When Asa and Nakaido confront the monster, they evade its attacks and launch the aircraft's makeshift rockets, but the monster is unharmed.
+Asa and Nakaido confront the monster and launch the aircraft's makeshift rockets, but the monster is unharmed.
 Asa decides to drop bags of fuel on it, lighting the gasoline on fire with her signal flare.
 The monster is wounded and chases after Asa, who leads it back out into the ocean away from coast.
 When Asa's plane goes too far out to sea, Kasuga appears in a second aircraft to guide her back to land.
-Yoneko's audition puts her in an uncomfortable situation, but Nakaido's uncle Eisaku arrives at Asa's request to chaperone her.
-The agent and Eisaku team together to change Yoneko's image to resemble to Marilyn Monroe, but she rejects their efforts and returns home.
-Miyako is rescued from street thugs by Ginko and Susie, two female wrestlers.
+Yone's audition puts her in an uncomfortable situation, but Nakaido's uncle Eisaku arrives to chaperone her.
+The agent and Eisaku team together to change Yone's image to resemble to Marilyn Monroe and prepare her for a professional debut.
+Miyako is rescued from street thugs by Ginko and Susie, two female wrestlers, and she declares she will study wrestling against her parents' objections.

-Following the opening ceremonies, Colonel Shissoji enlists Asa and Kasuga to stay on call in case of another monster attack.
-Shotaro's family pushes him to simulate the marathon competition during the actual event.
-Young SDF Lieutenant Kosugi suspects the government is covering up a kaiju attack and fakes an emergency on his naval cruiser to take a closer look.
+Following the opening ceremonies, Colonel Jissoji enlists Asa and Kasuga to stay on call in case of another monster attack.
+Sho's family pushes him to simulate the Olympic marathon competition during the actual event, but he loses courage and quits.
+Young SDF Lieutenant Kosugi suspects the government is covering up a kaiju attack and fakes an emergency on his naval cruiser to take a closer look, causing his ship to be damaged by the monster.
+Asa and Kasuga pilot the plane to battle the monster off the coast of Japan, wounding it again to stop its attack.
+Sho takes drugs on the beach and witnesses the fight, hallucinating that he transformed into a kyodai hero.

+In 1968, Asa continues to run her aircraft company while fighting off the monster's repeated attempts to make landfall.
+She comes to the aid of Yone, who becomes the center of a tabloid scandal.
+When Asa sneaks into Shibuya to help, she accidentally meets the young American singer, River Etheridge, who created the song she has been singing since she was 12 years old.
+She discovers he is a soldier who has deserted his post in the Vietnam War and is hiding in Japan.
+Kosugi is haunted by visions of the monster attack and meets Sho, who is now a member of cult who watches for the monster's next appearance.